Sort by:

 This rare and highly collectable EH4 Enstatite chondrite is 1 of only 21 approved meteorites classified as such, 1 of 3 being an observed fall and only 1 of 5 not found in Antarctica.
 The total Mass is registered at 107 Kilograms in one stone recovered from a 6 ft (1.8 m) deep crater.
 This is a great opportunity to acquire fragments that were used for testing in laboratory weighing 508 milligrams.

 This hard to acquire rare specimen would make an amazing addition to any new or existing collection.
-Comes with a Dr. Martin Horejsi Collection of Meteorites and a Canagem Collection specimen cards and is displayed and protected in a pill case.
+Comes with a Dr. Martin Horejsi Collection of Meteorites and a Canagem Collection specimen card and is displayed and protected in a pill case.

-$51.97 CAD
+$72.00 CAD

 Adamite was first discovered in 1866 in the Ojuela Mine in Durango, Mexico.
 It was named after French mineralogist Gilbert-Joseph Adam (1795-1881), who studied the mineralogy of the mine.